Barriers to Leaving an Abusive Relationship

 - Economic necessity

-- Love and concern for partner’s well-being (fear that partner will be arrested, imprisoned, deported etc.)
+- Connection to and concern for partner’s well-being (fear that partner will be arrested, imprisoned, deported etc. which may have consequences for retaliation, finances, and children)

 - Culture/ religion/ family pressures to stay together